hth313/boost41/doc/introduction.rst

 This release
 ============

 This version, 0B is a work in progress module.
-It provides a lot of useful functionality to the HP-41, but it is a pre-release that is planned to provide a lot more later.
+The existing functions have been tested and are believed to work, however, the module is incomplete in that more functions are planned to be included.

 .. index:: buffer, I/O buffer, XROM number